MerosCrypto/Meros/docs/Protocol/Merit.md

 - Only new and unique Elements are archived.
 - No SendDifficulty, DataDifficulty, or GasPrice skips a nonce for their Merit Holder.
 That said, the Block may skip a nonce if the skipped nonce is present later in the Block.
 - Every Element is valid and doesn't cause a MeritRemoval when combined with another Element either already on the Blockchain or in the same Block.
 That said, the Verification Packets still can as long as the matching MeritRemoval is included in the Block.
-- Every MeritRemoval caused by verifying competing Transactions must have its Verifications either already on the Blockchain or included in the same Block via VerificationPackets.
 - The aggregate signature is formed with the following algorithm:

 ```